ANALYSIS-In troubled France, no honeymoon for re-elected Macron | Politics

 ANALYSIS-In troubled France, no honeymoon for re-elected Macron

-Many French detest him: one man on the campaign trail told him to his face he was "the worst president of the Fifth Republic" Political allies warn he will need to consult lawmakers, unions and civil society more and do away with the top-down governing style of his first term which he himself loftily described as "Jupiterian".
+Many French detest him: one man on the campaign trail told him to his face he was "the worst president of the Fifth Republic."
+Political allies warn he will need to consult lawmakers, unions and civil society more and do away with the top-down governing style of his first term which he himself loftily described as "Jupiterian".
+"Emmanuel Macron got the message: You can't decide about everything from on high, he's not the head of a company," lawmaker Patrick Vignal told Reuters.

 Now comes the hard part.
 Emmanuel Macron may have seen off far-right leader Marine Le Pen, but his second term could be even rockier than the first with mounting political opposition and boiling social discontent.